michaelfecker/grid-0x6/README.md

-# Procedural generation of a rectangular grid with within a hexagonal shape.
+# Procedural generation

 Recently, I came across some awesome-looking videos describing the procedural generation of various grids.
 Some of these used rectangles, triangles, or hexagons as a starting point.
 One of the videos I found most interesting was one showing the iterations of how the grid evolved with each iteration.
 Starting with an evenly structured grid, it became more and more naturally looking.

+## Idea

-In general, the following steps have to be performed to generate such a grid:
+In general, the following steps will be performed to generate such a grid:

 1. Create a hexagonally aligned set of vertices.
 These vertices are created in layers.
 Layer 0 represents the middle point of the hexagon, while each further layer is another, bigger hexagon.
    ![Set of hexagonally aligned vertices in a set of layers](/example/010_vertices.png "Set of hexagonally aligned vertices in a set of layers")